MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 <img src="https://imgur.com/kZ3HTR1.png" width="25%" />

 A very little dog with an awful ear-splitting bark has ambitions to be a guard dog and is ridiculed by his pedigree peers.
 Ultimately, he gets his comeuppance thanks to the poor hearing of the man who adopts him.
-(Lexile NC810L)
+(Lexile NC810L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Guard-Dog-Dick-King-Smith/9780552554336?ref=grid-view&qid=1665840171795&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002714171" rel="nofollow">Buy on Orell Füssli</a>